• Skip to main content

 The flavor in this banana poppy seed cake is simply scrumptious.
 The cake is tender and has a wonderful crumb, and the banana buttercream frosting has the perfect sweetness to compliment this delicious cake.

-*Banana Coconut Pudding (shown below, and in the featured video)
+*Banana Coconut Pudding (shown below)

 Comforting and extra delicious!
 This super easy and creamy Banana Coconut Pudding for the slow cooker will be your new favorite dessert!